-There are a wide range of different roof materials to pick from; here’s how they all compare when it comes to their insulation qualities.
+There are a wide range of different roof materials to pick from; here’s how they compare when it comes to their insulation qualities.

 Asphalt roofing doesn’t insulate the home to any great degree, and hasn’t been shown to have any qualities which help conserve heat during colder weather.

-An increasingly popular choice of roofing, a single ply membrane is incredibly durable with a long life span of optimum performance.
+Single Ply Membrane is incredibly durable with a long life span and optimum performance.